Internally Creating RMAs

 a.
 If you enable Send Customer Emails, it will send emails as normal, as set in your email settings.

 b.
-If you’re refunding the customer on the spot, you might not want to send the customer all the return emails.
+If you’re refunding the customer on the spot, you might not want to send the customer all the return emails, in which case you can disable the email.
 You can also always send specific emails later through the RMA card if you want to send a notification during a manual process.

 14. Submit the RMA as pending or as approved.